 “Those attitudes come from a history that goes back millennia about how mental health problems have been treated by society.
 The dominant images are ones of discrimination, exclusion, and—in the U.S.—suicide, violence, and being incarcerated,” he says.

 Instead, the pandemic has shown that mental health challenges exist on a wide spectrum.
-It’s not a binary between those who are healthy and those who aren’t, but that “we all are at some point on this dimension, from coping extremely well, to having some difficulty, to having some symptoms, to having a disorder or disability,” says Shekhar Saxena, professor of the practice of global mental health at the Department of Global Health and Population at the Harvard T. H. Chan School of Public Health and program director of Foundations of Mental Health Care and Scaling Up Mental Health Care Services
+It’s not a binary between those who are healthy and those who aren’t, but that “we all are at some point on this dimension, from coping extremely well, to having some difficulty, to having some symptoms, to having a disorder or disability,” says Shekhar Saxena, professor of the practice of global mental health at the Department of Global Health and Population at the Harvard T. H. Chan School of Public Health and program director of Scaling Up Mental Health Care Services

 Additionally, we now have an increased awareness of the mental health treatment gap.
 There are too few professionals to support the vast mental health needs of the population, which means professionals need to innovate around how to deliver care.